 We pretty much had a love affair with Greek Salad during our visit to Greece.
 We ordered it every time we ate at a Taverna – even if we were trying other Greek specialties, there were two things that were constant: a Greek salad and tzatziki with pita.
-I plan to share the tzatziki recipe I’ve come up with, as well as an easy Greek pita recipe (more of a flatbread than our whole wheat pocket-pita recipe you can see here) soon, but today I thought I’d talk about Greek salad.
+You can made this whole wheat pocket-pita recipe to go with this, too.

 But a recipe for Greek salad?
 Come on – you pile tomatoes, cucumbers, onions, olives and feta with a light dressing.
 It’s not complicated, and in fact, I never used a recipe for the salads I made before going to Greece.
 So I decided that I would share the new things I learned about the salads they served us in Greece and how you can get that same authentic salad no matter where you live.

 Even though it’s not a standard recipe, I will still provide a printable ‘recipe’ below with the steps and tips included, though, so it will be easy to remember (if you’re like me and need reminding, a-hem…).

 - It is always a composed salad, meaning never mixed or tossed together (this was the first surprising thing to me).

 - The first layer is a small amount of shaved lettuce or cabbage – really.
 Mostly it was lettuce, but one taverna served it on a bed of cabbage.
 And the amount is so small that you don’t see it until you start digging into it (unlike the salad I made at home for these photos – our daughter only likes lettuce – notice how some of the lettuce is bare so none of the ‘yucky’ tomatoes or cukes touch it, so some authenticity was lost…sigh).